cyberconnecthq/cyberconnect-docs-v2/docs/how-to/build-content-app/middelware-for-subscribe.md

 Middlewares enable dynamic rules for when an action is performed.
 Middlewares are essentially smart contracts that execute a piece of logic before that action is executed.
 In this section the action we are looking at is to [Subscribe to Profile](/how-to/build-content-app/subscribe-to-profile).

-Middleware for Subscribe can be used for two different purposes:

-1. To set the rules on what should happen when someone subscribes to the user's profile (e.g. allow other users to subscribe only once or users should pay a specific ERC-20 token amount);
+Middleware for Subscribe can be used to set the rules on what should happen when someone subscribes to the user's profile (e.g. to allow other users to subscribe only once with `SubscribeOnlyOnceMw` or to pay a specific ERC-20 token amount with `SubscribePaidMw` etc).
-2. To set the `tokenURI` of the Subscribe NFT that get minted and transferred to the subscriber's wallet address.

 ## GraphQL mutations

-If you haven't already set the `ApolloClient` please go [Apollo Client](/how-to/build-content-app/authentication#apollo-client) section to do so.

 By now this process should be really familiar.
 Set middleware for subscribe follows the same two step process that requires two GraphQL mutations: `CreateSetSubscribeDataTypedData` and `Relay`.